aparna0522/Online-Tennis-Game/README.md

 # Tennis-Game
-Tennis Game coded using JavaScript and HTML.
-The left paddle is the player and right paddle represents the AI Bot (computer paddle)
+Tennis Game is an arcade game which requires two paddles.
+In this project one player can play at a time and the other paddle is controlled by programming it as an AI bot.
+Here, the left paddle is the player and right paddle represents the AI Bot (computer paddle)
+This project uses JavaScript, CSS3 and HTML5.
+To run this project, one can directly double click on the html file which will launch the game in the browser.